 Journalists are inundated with pitches – the great majority of which won’t end up seeing the light of day.

-So, how do you go about making sure your story gets picked up?
+So, how do you make sure your pitch gets published?
 Or get your newsjacking strategy off the ground?

 Here’s five things you can do with BuzzSumo’s journalist outreach tool to enrich your outreach strategy…